alpaka-group/llama/docs/pages/virtualrecord.rst

 WARNING: This is an experimental feature and might completely change in the future.

-A :cpp:`llama::VirtualRecord` implementes the tuple interface by providing corresponding specializations of :cpp:`std::tuple_size`, :cpp:`std::tuple_element` and a `llama::get<I>(llama::VirtualRecord)`free functions.
+A :cpp:`llama::VirtualRecord` implementes the C++ tuple interface itself to allow destructuring:
-This allows a :cpp:`llama::VirtualRecord` to be destructured:

 .. code-block:: C++